contexttesting/zoroaster/README.md

 ![tests results](doc/tests.png)

-## Try Zoroaster Today!
+## Why Use Zoroaster

-Zoroaster allows to write test cases as simple functions, without using framework-specific global variables such as `describe`,  `it`, `before` and `after`.
+_Zoroaster_ allows to write test cases as simple functions, without using framework-specific global variables such as `describe`,  `it`, `before` and `after`.
 Save it for the after-life.
 Export test suites as modules and run them with `zoroaster` binary.

-Read the main idea behind `zoroaster` below, or skip to the [example](#example) to get started.
+Read the main idea behind _Zoroaster_ below, or skip to the [example](#example) to get started.
 ### Each Directory is a Test Suite

 It's much easier to organise test cases by JavaScript files in directories and not by nested function blocks in a single file.
 Files can be moved around much more easily and are more atomic.

 Normally, a directory is a test suite because it groups files together by functionality, and as libraries' features develop, their test directory should grow more files inside -- testing new features.
 It's more desirable to create many smaller files sorted by directories, rather than put all tests in a single file.

 However, it's understandable why one would go down the second route -- this is because the traditional frameworks have an inherent limitation in them.
 They force developers to reuse single _set-up_ and _tear-down_ functions such as `beforeEach` and `afterEach` within the same file because there's no way to make them run across multiple files without duplicating the code.
-Consider example below to understand this point better.
+Consider the example below to understand this point better.

 A project has `src` directory and is tested with `mocha`, with tests in `test` directory.